Donnington Airpark: History

 Several wartime airfields were built at Woodstock by the 46th and 91st Engineer Battalions of the United States Army during 1942.
-Although in close proximity to the location of Donnington Airpark, these runways fell into disrepair following the end of World War II.
+Although near Donnington Airpark, these runways fell into disrepair following the end of World War II.
 The current facilities and associated grass runways were constructed on virgin bushland by Ray Smith in 1969, who intended to develop the 160-acre site as a satellite airfield to Townsville Airport for general aviation users.

 The Donnington Country Fly-In, later known as the Donnington Airshow and Country Fly-In, was held annually at Donnington Airpark from 1979 to 1993.
 It showcased a wide range of aircraft types, from ultralights and gyrocopters to commercial, military and warbirds, with associated historic vehicle displays, trade displays and entertainment.
 Although not financially viable, the events raised funds for both the Royal Flying Doctor Service of Australia (RFDS) and construction of the Vietnam Forces National Memorial in Canberra.